xShamir/Heartbleed/README.md

             "7": Execute CMD commands.
             "8": Take screenshot of victim PC and send to discord.
             "9": Take shot of victim webcam and send to discord.
+            "10": Upload files of victim and send to discord. (upto 7mb).

 You can always add more commands if you like.